Statistical Tables | Mortgage News | Foreclosure statistics

 |Trends at a Glance|

-The sales price to list price ratio was 99.1% last month, which is the highest it has been since August 2005.
+The sales price to list price ratio for homes was 99.5% last month.

 |Sonoma County Price Differences|